estafette/estafette.io/content/screenshots/_index.md

 ---
 title: "Screenshots"
-description: "See what Estafette CI's web interface looks like"
+description: "See what Estafette's web interface looks like"
 weight: 4
 ---